Cranwell

-Cranwell is a village in the North Kesteven district of Lincolnshire, England.
-It is part of the civil parish of Cranwell and Byard's Leap and is situated approximately 3 mi north-west from Sleaford and 14 mi south-east from the city and county town of Lincoln.
+Cranwell is a village in the civil parish of Cranwell, Brauncewell and Byard's Leap, in the North Kesteven district of Lincolnshire, England.
+It is situated approximately 3 mi north-west from Sleaford and 14 mi south-east from Lincoln.
 The principal through road, the B1429 between the A15 to the east and the A17 to the west, joins the village to RAF Cranwell.
 The appropriate civil parish is called Cranwell, Brauncewell and Byard's Leap with a population of 2,827 at the 2011 census.

+Climate

+The British Isles experience a temperate, maritime climate with warm summers and cool winters.
+Lincolnshire's position on the east of the British Isles allows for a sunnier and warmer climate relative to the national average, and it is one of the driest counties in the UK.
+In Cranwell, the average daily high temperature peaks at 22.1 C in July and a peak average daily mean of 17.2 C occurs in July.
+The lowest daily mean temperature is 4.1 C in January; the average daily high for that month is 7.0 C and the daily low is 1.3 C (the latter also occurs in February).
+The East of England tends to be sheltered from strong winds relative to the north and west of the country.
+Despite this, tornadoes form more often in the East of England than elsewhere; Sleaford (within 3 mi of Cranwell) suffered them in 2006 and 2012, both causing damage to property.